greatwhite1969/practical-machine-learning/test.md

 # Random Forest Model

-The package randomForest was loaded and fitted to the training dataset.
+The package randomForest was loaded and fitted to the 11,776 observations in the training dataset.
 ```

 modFit <- randomForest(classe ~ ., data = train_final)